SigmaHQ/sigma-specification/README.md

 ## Version management

 The version number is in the form of 3 digits 'A.B.C' :
-- 'A' The major version
+- 'A' A major version that could break existing converters
-- 'B' Addition or modification of functionality impacting the converters
+- 'B' Addition or modification of functionality affecting but not breaking the converters
-- 'C' Reorganization of section, addition of examples...
+- 'C' Reorganization of section, addition of examples etc.

 ## Actual